-Grammy-nominated John Beasley's MONK'estra sees the one-time Miles Davis and Freddie Hubbard sideman basking on Vol 2 in the buoyant brassiness of the music of Thelonious Monk.
+Grammy-nominated John Beasley MONK'estra Vol 2 sees the one-time Miles Davis and Freddie Hubbard sideman basking once again in the buoyant brassiness of the music of Thelonious Monk.

 The first in the series was nominated for two Grammys and was acclaimed by the critics.
 This sequel album, as it were, kicks off with Brake’s Sake featuring Dontae Winslow saluting the genius that was Monk, before going to to rap his plaint about inner city dysfunction.
 Somehow the troubled message (heroin, crack house) is diluted by the elaborate horn arrangements.